disco-io/meiro/README.md

 # 🤝 credits + contributions

 Thanks to H. Challa, A. Li, and M. Eckel for their contributions and/or guidance.
-All icons were taken from the internet.
+All icons/images were taken from the internet.